 Read below for some commonly asked questions.
-If you have a question that we have not addressed here, please don’t hesitate to drop us a line via email or phone.
+If you have a question that we haven’t addressed here, please don’t hesitate to drop us a line!

 Why attend Studio High Street and not another Fitness studio or gym?

 We have selected supportive, fun, friendly and compassionate Instructors here at the Studio who are highly experienced and qualified, offering their attention and expertise to individuals in a small group setting.
-We enjoy getting to know each of our clients and their specific goals and requirements in order to best attain great results.
+We enjoy getting to know each of our clients and your specific goals and requirements in order to help you to best achieve great results.

-The culture within our Team at the Studio is forever learning, constantly researching various fitness and rehab modalities, investigating exercise science techniques and the nitty gritty of what achieves long lasting results and what does not.
+The culture within our Team at the Studio is pride in what we do.
+We enjoy forever learning, constantly researching various fitness and rehab modalities, investigating exercise science techniques and getting into the nitty gritty of what achieves long lasting results and what does not.
 Simply put, we are all passionate about what we do and it shows through our standards of teaching!

 How many participants can you fit in a class?